 FTP/FTPS

 Alexandria can import new (or update existing) patrons from a record database stored on an FTP server.
-These options allow you to specify the (secure) FTP server URL and username/password credentials.
-If you find yourself uncertain what an FTP server actually is, it’s essentially just a software application that uses the File Transfer Protocol (i.e. FTP), a protocol used for sharing files over the internet.
-There are several FTP server software packages available that you can download and use for free.
+These options allow you to specify the (secure) FTP server URL and username/password credentials, and test your connection.

-• Port.
+- Port.
 By default, FTP runs over Port 21 and FTPS runs over Port 990.
-You can manually enter a different port, if necessary.

-• Path.
+- Path.
 Enter the full path, including filename and directories.
 For example, /directory/subdirectory/filename.txt.
-If you have multiple files, set up a saved import per file.
+If you have multiple files, we recommend that you set up a saved import per file, but if your path leads to a folder that contains multiple files, Alexandria will attempt to import them all.

-• Username and Password.
-Provide a clear-text authentication and sign-in protocol in the form of a username and password.
+- Username and Password.
+Enter the username and password required for the server.
 If your FTP server is configured to allow it, you can connect anonymously without having to enter anything.

-• Field Mapping.
-Click this button to open the Patrons/Items Field Mapping window.
+- Field Mapping.
 Learn more about Field Mapping.

 Use FTP and Saved Patron Imports as a Patron Server

-It can be difficult for administrators to keep up with changing patron populations over a vast network of Alexandria Data Stations.
-With our shared import FTP functionality, an entire patron record database can be stored in one central location and every Alexandria Data Station—once configured—can import new (or update existing) patrons as they become available.
+It can be difficult for administrators to keep up with changing patron populations over a vast network of Alexandria instances, such as in a Distributed Catalog.
+With our shared import FTP functionality, an entire patron record database can be stored in one central location and every Alexandria instance—once configured—can import new (or update existing) patrons as they become available.

 How Does This Work?